godotengine/godot-contributing-docs/documentation/guidelines/docs_image_guidelines.rst

 .. note::

-    Godot's :ref:`Movie Maker mode <doc_creating_movies>` can be used to record the output of a running project, including its audio.
+    Godot's `Movie Maker mode <https://docs.godotengine.org/en/stable/tutorials/animation/creating_movies.html>`__
+    can be used to record the output of a running project, including its audio.
     This doesn't require installing any third-party software and avoids any frame drops (even when recording on a slow device), but it's less flexible.

 Compressing the captured video
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~